 The micromobility industry is driven by users who don’t need to travel very far, and want a convenient, environmentally-friendly way to get around a location – usually large, busy cities – safely and cheaply.

 Who needs micromobility?

-As far as vendors, micromobility solutions have wider-reaching uses.
-First of all, they can save space and money by reducing the need for traditional automobile parking and storage.
+For operators, micromobility solutions have wider-reaching uses.
+First of all, they can save space and money by reducing the need for traditional parking for cars and storage for bicycles.
 This can save cities valuable space and reduce company costs.
 Micromobility is also helpful for those in charge of spaces that would benefit from lighter travel methods, such as large workplace landscapes.

 So what are some of the reasons micromobility is so helpful?
 What makes so many people praise its existence?
 Here are some of the top benefits: